-A senior that surpasses 6 days per class will not be allowed to participate in commencement ceremonies.
+(A senior who surpasses six (6) days per class will not be allowed to participate in commencement ceremonies.
 Opportunities to make up time are available.
-Seniors will not be permitted to make up time after commencement.
+Seniors will not be permitted to make up time after commencement).

 TARDINESS

 All tardiness except those caused by late buses or by a conference with a teacher, counselor or administrator shall be chargeable.